adrianparilli/opensim-engine/README.md

 ## TO DO

-- Create an entrypoint.sh to 'shutdown' the simulator gracefully.
+- Create `entrypoint.sh` to shut down the simulator gracefully.